Kractero/kee/README.md

 Queries does not aim to replicate or dream to match r3n's card queries, but it does seek to provide similar functionalities by enabling users to retrieve cards based on desired parameters.

-The frontend is hosted on github pages while the api is hosted on a vps.
+The frontend is hosted on github pages while the api is hosted on a hetzner vps.

 ## 🔧 Local Install